Human Trafficking - Global Impact

 Human Trafficking

-Human trafficking is challenging to discuss – and even upsetting to think about.
-But victims deserve our support, so it’s important for us to talk about it.
-They need us to speak out and take action against what’s happening.
-Since the COVID-19 pandemic began, technology has helped trafficking move further underground, and limited government capacity makes it harder for local officials to reach and save victims.
+Human traffickers exploit men, women and children for financial gain, and the problem has only gotten worse since COVID-19.
+Since the pandemic began, technology has helped trafficking move further underground, and limited government capacity makes it harder for local officials to reach and save victims.

--Women and girls are disproportionately affected by human trafficking, accounting for 71% of all victims.
+-Women and girls are disproportionately affected by human trafficking, accounting for 71 percent of all victims.

 -3.8 million adults are trafficked for forced sexual exploitation and 1 million children are trafficked for commercial sexual exploitation.